Technology Review—March 27, 2008

 Andrew Pearle, MD, an orthopedic surgeon and founder of the Computer-Assisted Surgery Center at Hospital for Special Surgery in New York City, has been performing partial knee replacements with the MAKO system since June.
 He says that it's possible to perform these surgeries manually, by eye, but it's very difficult.
 The MAKO system makes this surgery "more precise and reproducible," says Pearle, who has no financial interest in the company.

 During surgery, the system carefully monitors the doctor's progress as he works with the robot.
 Instead of looking at the bone itself to determine whether enough has been removed, the doctor follows his progress on an LCD depicting the bone and the saw position.
 Bone that needs to be shaved off is shown in green; when too much has been removed, the area appears in red.
 This allows for accuracy within about two millimeters.

 Crucially, the system also tracks the position of the leg throughout surgery.
 The leg cannot be immobilized during partial knee replacements because the surgeon needs to adjust and test it to make sure that he leaves the musculoskeletal system in proper alignment.
 Other robotics systems for orthopedic surgery, including one in use in Europe for hip replacements, are clamped directly onto the bone to make the cuts, so they don't face the problem of movement.
 Because the MAKO system is not fixed relative to the bone, it must remain oriented even when the patient's leg moves.
 An infrared camera tracks the position of the robot base and the position of reflective bone screws placed in the femur and tibia in preparation for surgery.

-Read the full story at TechnologyReview.com.
+This story originally at TechnologyReview.com.